Want the best of VICE News straight to your inbox? Sign up here.

 The restrictions will come into effect on Wednesday and will be in place for at least a week, Carrie Lam’s government said Monday.

 Elsewhere in Asia, North Korea reported what it claims to be its first case of coronavirus at the weekend, while Vietnam has shut down the city of Da Nang to tourists after three residents tested positive for the coronavirus — the country’s first cases of community transmission since April.

 Authorities in Da Nang announced Monday they were evacuating 80,000 tourists from the city over the next four days.

 Australia, which just a few weeks ago appeared to have successfully contained the spread of the coronavirus, recorded its highest ever daily total of new infections on Monday.

-In Europe, one of the hardest-hit regions in the early days of the pandemic, there have been several new spikes, including one in Belgium, which has seen a sharp increase in the number of infections nationally and a 500% week-on-week spike in the city of Antwerp.
+In Europe, one of the hardest hit regions in the early days of the pandemic, there have been several new spikes, including one in Belgium, which has seen a sharp increase in the national number of infections and a 500% week-on-week spike in the city of Antwerp.

 Belgium’s coronavirus advisory committee will meet Monday to decide whether or not to implement local lockdown measures.

 In Spain, a similar spike in infections in three regions led the U.K. to impose a 14-day quarantine on all travelers returning from Spain.
 France has also warned its citizens not to travel to one of the affected regions.

 The announcements have been met with an angry response in Madrid, with foreign minister Arancha González Laya saying: “Spain is a safe country.”